-Collaborative design is the new norm for companies, and learning the ins and outs of this phase are vital to the UX process.
-Here are some of the key ideas for developing, organizing and structuring the collaborative design phase.
+Collaborative design is the new norm for companies and learning the ins and outs of this phase are vital to the UX process.
+The following is a guide to collaborative design, including key ideas for developing, organizing and structuring the collaborative design phase.

 What Is Collaborative Design?